grame-cncm/faustwebsite/_posts/2016-04-07-faust-and-webaudio-dynamic-api.markdown

 #### Polyphonic instruments ####

 Polyphonic instruments can be produced.
-For a given 'factory' the following code with create a 16 voices polyphonic instance:
+For a given 'factory' the following code will create a 16 voices polyphonic instance:

     var dsp = faust.createPolyDSPInstance(factory, audio_context, buffer_size, 16);